The Kingdom (Elgar): Performers

 The Kingdom is written for a large orchestra, of typical late Romantic proportions.
-The orchestration is for strings (all five sections of which, Elgar stipulates, "should all be numerously represented"), 3 flutes (3rd doubling piccolo), 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭, 2 bassoons, double bassoon, 4 horns in F, 3 trumpets, 3 trombones in B♭, tuba, 3 timpani, bass drum, cymbals, side drum, 2 harps and organ.
+The orchestration is for strings (all five sections of which, Elgar stipulates, "should all be numerously represented"), 3 flutes (3rd doubling piccolo), 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭, 2 bassoons, double bassoon, 4 horns in F, 3 trumpets in B♭ and D, 3 trombones, tuba, 3 timpani, bass drum, cymbals, side drum, 2 harps and organ.
 There is a double chorus with semichorus, and four soloists representing: The Blessed Virgin (soprano), Mary Magdalene (contralto), St John (tenor), and St Peter (bass).

 Synopsis

 The duration of the work is about 1 hour and 45 minutes.
 It is in five parts, and is preceded by a prelude.
 Each part is played without a break.
 Elgar specified that if a break were required in mid-work it should come between parts III and IV.
 Words were selected by the composer from the Acts of the Apostles, supplemented by material mainly from the Gospels.

-I. In the Upper Room.
-The disciples meet and the new Apostle, Matthias, is chosen.

-II.
-At the Beautiful Gate.
-The two Marys remember Jesus's actions in the temple.

-III.
-Pentecost.
-The disciples are visited by the Holy Spirit and preach to the multitudes.

-IV.
-The Sign of Healing.
-Peter and John heal the lame man and are imprisoned.

-V. The Upper Room.
-Peter and John have been released; the disciples break bread and sing the Lord's Prayer.

 As in Elgar's other mature oratorios, the Prelude introduces the main musical themes and sets the mood.
 The music is lyrical and mystical, with less narrative drive than in The Apostles.
 Among its best-known moments are the depiction of Pentecost, Mary's aria The sun goeth down, and the setting of the Lord's Prayer.